 Deed in Lieu: You cannot afford to keep the home and you give the house back to the bank.
 Do not ask for a deed in lieu when you have equity in the property or when a short sale is possible.
 The bank will not accept a deed in lieu if there are other mortgages or liens on the property.

 Bankruptcy- Such as Chapter 13: This is a type of “reorganization” used by individuals to pay all or a portion of their debts over a period of years using their current income.
 The most important thing about a chapter 13 case is that it may allow you to keep your home if you can make the payments which the bankruptcy law requires to be made to your creditors.

-Consider talking to a lawyer:
+Consider talking to a foreclosure attorney:

 - If you cannot reach a solution with your bank

 - If you disagree with the amount the bank says you owe

 - If you wish to consider filing bankruptcy